Criminal Justice Technology : Law Enforcement

 Honesty, sound judgment, integrity and a sense of responsibility are especially important for those working with the law.
 Other important characteristics for law enforcers are cultural sensitivity and the ability to think and act quickly.
 You should also possess excellent communication skills.
 You need emotional stability and the ability to cope with high levels of stress for prolonged periods.
 You must also be able to pass drug tests and background checks.
 You must be physically fit and possess a high degree of courage, self-sacrifice and loyalty.

 If you specialize in law enforcement, you may pursue many different career paths.
-Some of your opportunities for employment include the following:
+Some of the opportunities for employment include:

 - police officer